Mullin v. Al Otro Lado: Court of appeals

-In its opinion of October 23, 2024, the Ninth Circuit confronted whether the government's “metering” policy—under which the U.S. Customs and Border Protection (CBP) directed non-citizens seeking asylum to wait on the Mexican side of a U.S.–Mexico land border port of entry before being processed—violated the inspector-and-asylum-eligibility provisions of the Immigration and Nationality Act (INA) and the Administrative Procedure Act (APA).
-The panel held that noncitizens who present themselves at the threshold of a U.S. port of entry—even if physically located in Mexico—have “arrived in the United States” under 8 U.S.C. § 1158(a)(1) and § 1225(a)(1), and consequently must be inspected under § 1225(a)(3).
+In its opinion of October 23, 2024, the Ninth Circuit confronted whether the government's "metering" policy—under which the U.S. Customs and Border Protection (CBP) directed non-citizens seeking asylum to wait on the Mexican side of a U.S.–Mexico land border port of entry before being processed—violated the inspector-and-asylum-eligibility provisions of the Immigration and Nationality Act (INA) and the Administrative Procedure Act (APA).
+The panel held that noncitizens who present themselves at the threshold of a U.S. port of entry—even if physically located in Mexico—have "arrived in the United States" under 8 U.S.C. § 1158(a)(1) and § 1225(a)(1), and consequently must be inspected under § 1225(a)(3).
 The court thus affirmed the district court's conclusion that the metering policy unlawfully withheld inspection and asylum-processing duties owed to the class of asylum‐seekers.

-The Ninth Circuit further addressed remedy: it largely upheld the district court's nationwide injunctive relief, including the prohibition on applying the so-called “Asylum Transit Rule” to class members who were turned away under metering before that rule's effective date.
+The Ninth Circuit further addressed remedy: it largely upheld the district court's nationwide injunctive relief, including the prohibition on applying the so-called "Asylum Transit Rule" to class members who were turned away under metering before that rule's effective date.
 In doing so, the panel rejected the government's mootness argument despite the fact that CBP's formal metering guidance had been rescinded, holding that ongoing or forward-looking relief remains appropriate because class members continue to face consequences of the prior policy.
 The court then denied rehearing en banc on May 14, 2025.

 Supreme Court

-On July 1, 2025, the petitioners (Secretaries of Homeland Security and CBP) filed a petition for a writ of certiorari, seeking review of the Ninth Circuit's decision that an alien stopped on the Mexican side of the U.S.–Mexico border “arrives in the United States” under the INA.
-On November 17, the Court granted certiorari.
+On July 1, 2025, the petitioners (Secretaries of Homeland Security and CBP) filed a petition for a writ of certiorari, seeking review of the Ninth Circuit's decision that an alien stopped on the Mexican side of the U.S.–Mexico border "arrives in the United States" under the INA.
+On November 17, 2025, the Supreme Court granted certiorari.
+Oral arguments were heard on March 24, 2026, as part of the 2025 term.

+Decision

+The Court issued its decision on June 25, 2026.
+In a 6–3 ruling split along ideological lines, it held that a non-citizen "arrives in the United States" under the Immigration and Nationality Act only when they cross the border, so the INA neither entitles a non-citizen standing in Mexico to apply for asylum nor requires an immigration officer to inspect them.